blang/blang.io/content/projects/mantis.md

 group: secondary
 ---

-Mantis is one of the largest project realised till today.
+Mantis is one of the largest project i've build till today.
 Mantis is used to manage ArmA2/3 gameservers.
 It manages the whole workflow from running, configuring multiple server instances to clients joining with auto configured mods.
 It's in production since April 2014.

 <!--more-->